-Unlike other foods I’ve cooked (mainly frozen hamburger patties), there’s not much at all left over to clean up.
-Just a bit of residue from water and a very small amount of fats in the hot dogs.
+Unlike other foods I’ve cooked (mainly frozen hamburger patties), there’s not much left over to clean up.
+Just a bit of residue from water and a very small amount of fat in the hot dogs.

 Bratwurst and other types of sausages or sausage dogs do leave a bit more.
 Don’t ignore it, however, as all greases and food residues will develop a smell from bacterial growth after a few days if not cleaned.

 Washing out the fryer basket is really easy.

 Just add a drop of dishwashing detergent after filling it with warm water.
 Any droplets of oil or greasy water residue will wash out without any real effort.

 Add a small amount of dishwashing detergent and then use a soft sponge to avoid damaging the nonstick coating inside the cooking basket as most air fryers have that protective coating.